Pruthvi-Reddy-KN/Constructforce/README.md

 ## Data & Performance

 The project uses modular components and on-demand loading for optimal runtime performance.
-All changes are tracked and committed automatically when using Lovable, or manually when working locally with Git.
+All changes are tracked and committed automatically, or manually when working locally with Git.

 ---